-- Names: American green tree frog (Hyla cinerea)
+Common Name: American green tree frog

-- Size: Up to 2 1/2 inches long
+Adult Size: Up to 2 1/2 inches long

-Behavior and Temperament of the American Green Tree Frog
+American Green Tree Frog Behavior and Temperament

 Housing the American Green Tree Frog